jedimt/ansible-playbooks-nebulon/playbooks/ansible-playbook-k8s-baremetal/README.md

 Playbook: Baremetal Kubernetes
 ==============================

-This playbook deploys a Kubernetes cluster from scratch along with the Nebulon CSI driver and the `kube-prometheus` project.
+The playbook `k8s_baremetal_install.yml` deploys a Kubernetes cluster from scratch along with the Nebulon CSI driver and the `kube-prometheus` project.
 It is an extensive and complicated playbook with may roles involved which may prove somewhat challenging when adapting this playbook.
+The playbook `k8s_baremetal_install_noapps.yml` does the same workflow except it does install GoLang or deploy the kube-prometheus project.

 Prerequisites
 -------------